-As has been noted, many of the programs, processes, and activities that support inclusive excellence in the design, delivery, support, and assessment of the University's learning experiences were developed and have evolved at a local level, within individual programs, departments, schools, and campuses.
+As we have noted throughout the report, many of the programs, processes, and activities that support inclusive excellence in the design, delivery, support, and assessment of the University's learning experiences were developed and have evolved at a local level, within individual programs, departments, schools, and campuses.
 Institutional process maturity models state that this is not uncommon.
 As these models also suggest, opportunities for improvement and differentiation involve a trajectory focused on continued institutional efforts to define, manage, optimize, and support these activities at the broader University level.
 Specific areas of opportunity include:

-- Identifying a set of core competencies and processes that define inclusive excellence and best practice to quide the design, development, and delivery of learning across the University. - Establishing and codifying enterprise-wide efforts to monitor and document the changing needs of our community of learners. - Identifying and exploring new and evolving models, tools, and practices to respond to the changing student demographics of the University. - Leveraging the strength of the University's scholarship in educational research and practice (e.g., School of Education, Learning Research and Development Center) to support continued improvement, innovation, and creativity in meeting our students' learning needs.
+- Identifying a set of core competencies and processes that define inclusive excellence and best practice to guide the design, development, and delivery of learning across the university. - Establishing and codifying enterprise-wide efforts to monitor and document the changing needs of our community of learners. - Identifying and exploring new and evolving models, tools, and practices to respond to the changing student demographics of University. - Leveraging the strength of the university's scholarship in educational research and practice (e.g., SOE, LRDC) to support continued improvement, innovation, and creativity in meeting our students' learning needs.

-As an example, the Outside the Classroom Curriculum (OCC) has proven to be a tremendously successful strategy for encouraging students to participate in forums that engage them in important topics across a variety of competency areas.
+As an example, the Outside Classroom Curriculum (OCC) has proven to be a tremendously successful strategy for encouraging students to participate in forums that engage them in important topics across a variety of competency areas.
 In particular, the recent addition of Diversity, Equity and Inclusion as a core competency is seen as a beneficial evolution.
 Extending the OCC to the regional campuses poses a significant opportunity for enhancing the experience of students across the Commonwealth of Pennsylvania.

 Similarly, the Living Learning Communities have been shown to be highly effective in terms of retention, academic success, and feelings of belonging.
-Further expanding their availability on all campuses would benefit both the students and the larger University.
+Expanding their availability to all campuses and schools would benefit both the students and the larger University.